cjdbarlow/Part-One/cvs-ageing.md

 #Cardiovascular Effects of Ageing

-> Describe the cardiovascular changes that occur with ageing.
+> Describe the cardiovascular changes that occur with aging.

-CVS effects of ageing can be divided into cardiac, vascular, and autonomic changes:
+CVS effects of aging can be divided into cardiac, vascular, and autonomic changes:
 * **Cardiac changes**
     * Decreased receptor density and number
     * Decreased maximum heart rate
-    Due to fibrosis of the SA node causing reduced pacemaker cell number and funtion, and reduction in catecholamine receptor density.
+    Due to fibrosis of the SA node causing reduced pacemaker cell number and function, and reduction in catecholamine receptor density.
         * $$Maximum \ heart \ rate \approx 220 - Age$$
     * Decreased inotropy
     Minor.